 The Migratory Bird Treaty Act prohibits killing, possessing, or trading in migratory birds, except in accordance with regulations prescribed by the Secretary of the Interior.
-This act encompasses whole birds, parts of birds, and bird nests and eggs.
 EBMUD has adopted best management practices to protect nesting birds in compliance with the Migratory Bird Treaty Act.